khushi-phougat/employee-salary-prediction-ml/README.md

 - Job Title
 - Years of Experience
 - Salary (target variable)

-The data is extracted from a ZIP file and loaded into a pandas DataFrame.
-Missing values are handled before model training.
+The dataset is provided as `archive.zip` in the root of the repository.
+It contains `Salary Data.csv`, which is extracted in the notebook for preprocessing and model training.

 ## Methodology